ayliinkaya/CLTV-Prediction-with-BG-NBD-and-Gamma-Gamma/README.md

-# CLTV Prediction with BG-NBD and Gamma Gamma
+# CLTV Prediction with BG-NBD and Gamma-Gamma